- 14 hours ago

 READ MORE: European Golden Shoe 2024/25 Standings

-Barcelona striker Robert Lewandowski is often prolific in the goalscoring charts in Europe’s top club competition, as is Mohamed Salah, who returns to the tournament with Liverpool after a year away.
+Barcelona striker Robert Lewandowski is often prolific in the goalscoring charts in Europe’s top club competition, as is Mohamed Salah, who returned to the tournament with Liverpool after a year away.

-Antoine Griezmann was prominent in the goal rankings for Atletico Madrid last season, as was Alvaro Morata, who will now be representing his new club AC Milan this season.
+Antoine Griezmann was prominent in the goal rankings for Atletico Madrid last season, as was Alvaro Morata, but the Spain striker's move to AC Milan did not go to plan this season.

-As of the 2024/25 competition, there will be an extended Champions League format as well, with more matches, more teams and – hopefully – more goals involved, making this year’s Golden Boot battle extremely intriguing.
+As of the 2024/25 competition, there is an extended Champions League format as well, with more matches, more teams and – hopefully – more goals involved, making this year’s Golden Boot battle extremely intriguing.

 READ MORE: Manchester United 2024/25 Top Scorers